resque/resque-scheduler/README.md

 ### resque-web Additions

-Resque-scheduler also adds to tabs to the resque-web UI.
+Resque-scheduler also adds two tabs to the resque-web UI.
 One is for viewing (and manually queueing) the schedule and one is for viewing pending jobs in the delayed queue.